 HONORS & AWARDS

 The design principles of ASK The FOX are derived from this promise.
-They are "little, unique and safe" and follow the ten design rules of founder Kerstin Bante.
-We consciously avoid short-term effects and anything trendy, spectacular, loud or obtrusive.
-"Limit yourself to the essentials, but preserve the poetry" is what Wabi-Sabi says, an aesthetic concept that originated in Japan and is closely linked to Zen Buddhism.
-Our poetry is security.
+They are "simple, unique, and safe" and follow the ten design rules of founder Kerstin Bante.
+We deliberately avoid short-lived effects and everything that is trendy, spectacular, loud, or intrusive.
+"Limit yourself to the essentials, but preserve the poetry," as stated in Wabi-Sabi, an aesthetic concept originating from Japan and closely linked to Zen Buddhism.
+Our poetry is safety.
 Your good feeling.

-We are proud that our young company has been honored for this with the iF Design Award and the Silberstreifen Award of the kreativgesellschaft Hamburg.
+We are proud that our young company has been honored with the iF Design Award and the Silver Lining Award from the creative society Hamburg for this.

 Ten rules for good design.

-"The basic considerations that determine my work as a designer and that represent the outlines of my design philosophy are guided by ten rules," explains Kerstin Bante, founder of ASK THE FOX.
+“The fundamental considerations that guide my work as a designer and that form the basis of my design philosophy are aligned with ten rules,” explains Kerstin Bante, founder of ASK THE FOX.

-The possibilities for innovation are far from exhausted.
-Technological development constantly offers new starting points for innovative design concepts.
-Innovative design always arises in connection with innovative technology and is never an end in itself.
+The possibilities for invention are far from exhausted.
+Technological development repeatedly offers new starting points for inventive design concepts.
+Inventive design always arises in connection with inventive technology and is never an end in itself.

-You buy a product to use it.
-It should fulfill certain primary functions and besides that also psychological and aesthetic functions.
-Good design optimizes usability and disregards everything that does not serve this goal or even opposes it.
+One buys a product to use it.
+It should fulfill certain primary functions and also psychological and aesthetic functions.
+Good design optimizes usefulness and disregards everything that does not serve or even opposes this goal.

-The aesthetic quality of a product is an integral aspect of its usability.
-After all, products that you use every day shape your personal environment and influence your sense of well-being.
-However, only what is well made can be beautiful.
+The aesthetic quality of a product is an integral aspect of its usefulness.
+For products used daily shape the personal surroundings and influence well-being.
+But only what is well made can be beautiful.

 4. Good design makes a product understandable

-It clarifies the material of the product in a plausible way.
-Even more: it can make the product speak.
-In the best case, it then explains itself.
+It clearly reveals the material of the product.
+More than that: it can make the product speak.
+In the best case, it explains itself.

 5. Good design is unobtrusive

-Products that serve a purpose have a tool character.
+Products that fulfill a purpose have the character of tools.
 They are neither decorative objects nor works of art.
-Their design should therefore be neutral, allowing the products to recede and giving people room for self-realization.
+Their design should therefore be neutral, let the products recede, and give people room for self-fulfillment.

 6. Good design is honest

-It does not make a product appear more innovative, powerful or valuable than it really is.
-It does not try to manipulate the consumer by making promises that it then cannot keep.
+It does not make a product appear more inventive, powerful, or valuable than it really is.
+It does not try to manipulate the buyer with promises it cannot keep.

-It avoids being fashionable and therefore never seems antiquated.
-In marked contrast to short-lived fashion design, it survives for many years even in today's throwaway society.
+It avoids being fashionable and therefore never seems outdated.
+In clear contrast to short-lived fashion design, it endures for many years even in today’s throwaway society.

-Nothing should be left to arbitrariness or chance.
-Thoroughness and accuracy of design are ultimately an expression of respect for the consumer.
+Nothing may be left to whim or chance.
+Thoroughness and precision in design are ultimately an expression of respect for the buyer.

-Design makes an important contribution to the preservation of the environment.
-It incorporates the conservation of resources as well as the minimization of physical and visual pollution into the product life cycle.
+The design makes an important contribution to preserving the environment.
+It includes the sparing use of resources as well as the reduction of physical and visual pollution in the product’s life cycle.

 10. Good design is as little design as possible

-Less design is more, focusing on the essentials rather than cluttering products with superfluous items.
+Less design is more, as it focuses on the essential instead of burdening products with the superfluous.